Surviving Vacations with Kids…. is no joke.

+We’ve all heard it: Traveling without kids is a vacation and after kids is a “work trip”.
 Mom truth: Vacationing with kids is hard.
 Vacationing with your own kids can be even harder.
+How can we survive vacations with kids?
 Here are 5 Tips to help you transition to Vacation Mode.

 I have some words of wisdom to share with you from my Dad.

 “It takes 48 hours to get into vacation mode.”

 I’ve experienced this time and time again.
 Whether it’s summer vacation, spring break, or a family trip.
 It takes about 48 hours.
 I didn’t really understand that until I became a mom.
 I shared this theory with a friend of mine recently and she said, “Isn’t that the truth!
 I wish everyone knew that.
 It would set everyone’s expectations before the trip even begins.”

 buy new groceries.

 Five Tips to make it through the first 48 hours:

 1. Realize that there *might* be some stress at first.
 One Spring Break, I knew we needed to start the stay-cation with some quality time.
 So we headed up to the science museum.
 Everyone was cranky, one kids threw up in the car, and one just couldn’t stop complaining.
 It was amazing to see our family’s transformation ugly to beautiful as the day progressed.
 Forced family time at the beginning of the week, sets the stage for a great rest of the week.
 Also pouring into your children with undivided attention (quality time) fills up their love tank.

 2. Make a plan.
 We all lead such scheduled lives, that jumping right into nothingness can overwhelm the family.
 My dad is famous for making a calendar of events while we’re on vacation.
 The truth is that it it visually displays all of the events and allows everyone to voice their opinion on what they’d like to do.
 A plan also stops the questioning, especially for Brother’s Day!